The Strength Bias Blueprint

 We’ll address the belief:

-“In order to become elite at CrossFit, I have to train like a Games athlete.”
+“In order to become elite, I have to train like an elite athlete.”

 Hey guys, I’m Paul.

-I’ve felt the frustration of injuries and lack of progress, most of which could have been prevented.
+I’ve felt the frustration of injuries and lack of progress, most of which could have been avoided.

-I work with athletes 1:1 and create resources to help athletes do that.
+I coach and create resources to help athletes do that.

 Who is this for, exactly?